rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 (I believe that the problem with 'setting up' pro-mouses (pro - I mean mouse with more then 2 or 3 buttons) in the linux environment is wider than MadCatz R.A.T.s mouses) and these settings could be be used with other mice makers/models/vendors.

 Set up:
--It is only amount of buttons to setup correctly to work with other mouse makers/models/vendors.
+It is only the correct number of buttons to setup correctly - to work with other mouse makers/models/vendors.

 ==============================================================